African Reference Alphabet: 1978 proposals

-1982 version
+Rejected 1982 proposal

-The 1982 revision of the alphabet was made by Michael Mann and David Dalby, who had attended the Niamey conference.
-It has 60 letters; some are quite different from the 1978 version.
-Another key feature of this alphabet is that it included only lower-case letters, making it unicase.
+A proposed revision of the alphabet was made in 1982 by Michael Mann and David Dalby, who had attended the Niamey conference.
+It has 60 letters.
+Digraphs are retained only for vowel length and geminate consonants, and even there they suggest replacements.
+A key feature of this proposal is that, like the French proposal of 1978, it consists only of lower-case letters, making it unicase.
+It did not meet with acceptance at the follow-up Niamey meeting in 1984.

-A typewriter keyboard was proposed as well: for the additional characters, the uppercase letters had to be given up.
-It was probably for this reason that the keyboard did not get used.